-Another famous lesson from Buddha is “It is resistance to what is that causes your suffering.”
-If you keep getting stuck in the fact that you want to un-do what was done, just stop.
+Another famous lesson from Buddha is “It is resistance to what is, that causes your suffering.”
+If you keep getting stuck in the fact that you want to undo what was done, just stop.

-What I mean by that is… carrying resentment around is exhausting, isn’t it?
+What we mean by that is… carrying resentment around is exhausting, isn’t it?
 Don’t you just wish you could unload it and be done with it?
 Well, guess what?
 You can!
 It’s just a decision.
 Love yourself enough to let it go.

 [Read: Should you forgive and forget?
 15 guidelines to follow]